maticha84/maticha84/README.md

 - 👋 Hi, I’m @maticha84
 - 👀 I’m interested in log development and analysis.
-Currently a SOC analyst, I aspire to become an application developer.
+Currently a SOC analyst, I would like to become an application developer.
 - 🌱 I’m currently learning python language with OpenClassRooms.
 I am following the python application developer course.
 - 📫 How to reach me --> www.linkedin.com/in/létitia-carnicelli-valvin